forensicgenomics/mitoLeaf/docs/textfiles/documentation.md

 Reset by deleting from the search fields, reloading the page or with the reset button.

 - **Search by Name:** Searching will show all full and partial Name matches to the entered keyword, ordered by relevance.
-  - **Case Sensitive toggle:** The search is case-sensitive by default, but can be deselected.
+  - **Case Sensitive:** The search is case-sensitive by default, but can be deselected.
 - **Search by HG Signature:** Use the toggle to switch between exact signature match and mutation inheritance modes.
   You can search for a position by omitting the base/mutation (i.e., '123') or a position & base/mutation pair (i.e. '123A' or '123-', etc.).
   You can also search fur just specific mutations with just the base/mutation/period for insertion (i.e. 'a' or '-' or '.1' or '.').
   You can search multiple positions/mutations at once by separating them with a space or a comma (i.e., '123A 246G').
 The search will then attempt to match all entered mutations in the selected mode.
+  Matched Mutations are highlighted in yellow.
   - **Exact Signature:** Matches any haplogroups that carry all entered positions or mutations in their HG-Signature (the mutation occurred on their level).
   - **Has Mutation:** Matches any haplogroups that carry all entered positions or mutations in their Full HG-Signature (meaning they have these mutations).
 For example, if HG 'A' has the mutation '123A', its descendants will also be shown when searching for '123' or '123A', unless they have a backmutation or a different mutation at that position.
 - **Combine Searches:** Search domains are combined.
 I.e., search shows only results that match the 'Name' search field entry as well as those of the 'HG Signature' search field or any others present and not empty.